johndevs/gradle-vaadin-plugin/README.md

 * ``vaadinRun`` - Runs the Vaadin application on an embedded Jetty Server
 * ``widgetset`` - Compiles Vaadin Addons and components into Javascript.
 * ``addons`` - Search for addons in the Vaadin Directory.
 Optional parameters: -Psearch=<term> -Psort=[name|description|date|rating] -Pverbose=[true|false]
+* ``jar`` - Create Vaadin Directory compatible Addon jar out of the project.
+Metadata can be configurated with the vaadin.addon.* properties.
+* ``zip`` - Create Vaadin Directory compatible Addon zip archive of the project.
+Metadata can be configurated with the vaadin.addon.* properties.

 # Plugin configurations